Split Engine Logic

 engine_immediate_submittocore.odin.

-structured before continue.
+the project is structured before continue.